walkinnik/test_resreq/README.md

     * JSON-Simple: For building JSON payloads.

 2. TestRunner:
-    * Executes all feature files with options for generating HTML and JSON reports.
+    * Executes all feature files.

 ---